gabr1e11/so-simple-theme/en/_posts/2013-02-24-opengl-3-2-shaders-everywhere.md

 create the outline.

-Anyhow I feel it is a quite powerful tool to generate really nice effects, but I;ll have to wait until I'm confident with the basics of OpenGL 3.2 to be prepared to tackle GLSL and understand its deepness.
+Anyhow I feel it is a quite powerful tool to generate really nice effects, but I'll have to wait until I'm confident with the basics of OpenGL 3.2 to be prepared to tackle GLSL and understand its deepness.

-Another thing I found about OpenGL3.2 is that it eliminated the fixed pipeline by which OpenGL pre 3.1 renderered the primitives (applying transformations, rotation, scaling, MVP matrices, etc,,,) and now it is all done through shaders.
+Another thing I found about OpenGL3.2 is that it eliminated the fixed pipeline by which OpenGL pre 3.1 rendered the primitives (applying transformations, rotation, scaling, MVP matrices, etc,,,) and now it is all done through shaders.
 So the next demos I intended to do with VBOs and VAOs is not working just because I need a simple shader to be incorporated to the rendering of the